Man Mountain Mike: Professional wrestling career

-Retirement and death
+Retirement, death and legacy

-After retiring from the ring in 1977, Mike opened Man Mountain Mike's Drycleaners, as well as a taxi service; he also drove a school bus.
+After retiring from the ring in 1977, Mike opened a dry cleaning business, as well as a taxi service; he also drove a school bus.
+He was married to Mary Lee Quinn, and together they had a son, Shawn.

-While working as a bus driver in 1988, because he was a large man, he had to put his seat all the way back, but that day, he banged the back of his leg on the seat track and his leg was cut open.
-Along with diabetes stemming from his size, he developed a staph infection in the cut on his leg, causing blood clots, which killed him on April 30 at the age of 47.
+While adjusting his bus seat backwards in 1988, he accidentally cut the back of his leg on the seat track.
+The cut developed a staph infection, causing blood clots, which were exacerbated by his diabetes.
+He died on April 30, 1988, aged 47.

-The ring name Man Mountain Mike was later used in the Canadian Maritimes by Mike Shaw, who also competed for the World Wrestling Federation and World Championship Wrestling as Bastion Booger and Norman the Lunatic, respectively.
+The ring name Man Mountain Mike was later used in the Canadian Maritimes by Mike Shaw, who also appeared with the World Wrestling Federation and World Championship Wrestling as Bastion Booger and Norman the Lunatic, respectively.